|Nutritional Guidelines (per serving)|

 Sprinkle them with the remaining salt and serve immediately with your favorite breakfast foods.

-- You can easily freeze these hash browns.
-Just place them on a parchment lined baking sheet and flash freeze them.
-Place the frozen hash browns to a plastic freezer bag and freeze for up to three months.
+You can easily freeze these hash browns if you don't want to air fry them all in one go.
+Just place them on a parchment-lined baking sheet and freeze them.
+Transfer frozen hash browns to a zip-close freezer bag.
+They'll be good in the freezer for up to three months.